Frequently Asked Questions

 What is the salary?

 Salary funding for the internship and fellowship is through a California civil service appointment for Clinical Psychology Intern (CPI).
-The annual intern salary for the 2021-2022 training year is estimated to be approximately $47,016.
+The annual intern salary is estimated to be approximately $47,016.
 There are no unpaid positions.
 Interns have the same holidays as other state employees, plus accrued annual leave or sick/vacation time depending on which plan the intern selects.

 Where do interns reside?